A funny thing happened on the way to the green energy revolution: Fossil fuels came charging back into fashion.

 Rather, think about the beneficiaries of a gas boom: utilities that buy what is, even at double today’s price, a cheap, clean way to generate electricity (especially compared with coal); industrial users of energy; and pipeline and drilling-equipment makers.

-Leeb recommends the FBR Gas Utility Index Investors Fund FBR FUNDS GAS UTIL INDEX FD INV CL GASFX 0.43% , an exchange-traded fund with a five-year annualized return of 8.7% and a 2.4% dividend yield.
+Leeb recommends the FBR Gas Utility Index Investors Fund HENNESSY GAS UTILITY INDEX FUND GASFX -1.26% , an exchange-traded fund with a five-year annualized return of 8.7% and a 2.4% dividend yield.
 It adjusts holdings based on how much of a company’s business is connected to natural gas, so you’re not simply investing in energy firms that have a natural-gas play.

 Don’t let today’s low gas prices scare you, says Leeb.
 The fund is largely made up of distribution firms, which benefit from rising demand.
 “This is a conservative way to play the gas boom,” he adds.
 The biggest holding, Kinder-Morgan, is a pipeline firm.